 Beach water quality

-In order to ensure a safe swimming experience for park guests, our water quality tolerance standards follow a combination of the MPCA and USEPA standard for primary body contact water.
+In order to ensure a safe swimming experience for park guests, our water quality tolerance standards follow a combination of the MPCA and USEPA standards for primary body contact water.
 Learn more about Water Resources Management at Three Rivers.

 Children not toilet trained are required to wear swim diapers while in the beach and pond areas.